-(c) (d)

-Figure 5: (a) ENVISAT ASAR image of the Celtic Sea on 13th July 2011 at 22:18; (b) background image after median filtering; (c) after Gaussian filtering with a filter standard deviation of 3; (d) detected edges, with connected clusters of edges shown in different colours.

 3.2.3 Filtering and grouping of IWs

 This proceeds in three distinct stages following Canny edge detection, as illustrated in Figure 6.
 The overarching idea behind this process is to join edges that we consider to belong to the same IW train and split edges at sharp discontinuities indicative either of a junction between two IWs or of a non-IW feature.
 Once this is done, we can select just the features most clearly belonging to IW trains.

 In the first stage, Canny-detected edges are divided into clusters of connected line segments (Figure 5(d)), and clusters containing less than Nshort pixels are discarded.
 We have found that some scenes contain many very short, isolated fragments that can slow down processing considerably while contributing little or nothing to algorithm performance.
 The orientation of such fragments is difficult to determine, so they are often associated wrongly with other segments in the third stage below.
 Line segments are formed by ‘walking’ along edges, creating a break between segments if the line bends by >= 45° or we arrive at a previously encountered pixel.
-At triple points (junctions of three or more edges), the two most similarly oriented edges are considered part of the same segment.
+At triple points (junctions of three or more edges), the two most similarly oriented edges are considered part of the same segment, unless they deviate by >= 45°.
 Each segment is then simplified by representing it as a number of straight